Caring For Your Canine Companion During Hot Weather

 It is SUPER important that we take extra special care of our dogs during this hot weather.
 They cannot regulate their body temperature as easily as we can.
 They can only pant and sweat through glands on their paws to cool themselves down.
 So here are some useful tips...

-Firstly, it is vital that you are aware of the signs of heatstroke so that you can take the necessary steps towards saving your dog's life in an emergency.
+Firstly, you must be aware of the signs of heatstroke so that you can take the necessary steps towards saving your dog's life in an emergency.
 If you notice your dog displaying any of the below symptoms, you should contact your vet immediately:

 - Excessive Panting